-One of the most fundamental questions in biology is how cells commit to specific lineages and regulate their terminal differentiation program.
-To understand this process, we use adipogenesis as a model system and study the molecules that control early stages of differentiation in these cells.
-We have recently discovered that the GATA family of transcription factors play a critical role in adipocyte differentiation during the transition from preadipocytes to adipocytes.
+One of the most fundamental questions in biology is how cells commit to specific lineages and regulate their terminal differentiation programs and how this process is related to their function in whole body physiology and disease.
+To understand this process, we use adipogenesis as a model system and study the molecules that control differentiation and function in these cells.
+We have discovered that the GATA family of transcription factors play a critical role in adipocyte differentiation during the transition from preadipocytes to adipocytes.
 The molecular mechanisms underlying their biology are currently being studied using molecular and cellular approaches.
 We are also developing tissue-specific gain- and loss-of-function mouse models to study regulation of adipocyte precursors and GATA factors and co-factors.
 Through this line of research we hope to generate further insights into the process of adipocyte differentiation and the integration of positive and negative hormonal and metabolic signals that regulate the program of differentiation.
 This information could prove useful in the development of new tools for prevention and treatment of obesity.

 Wellen K, Fucho R, Gregor MF, Furuhashi M, Morgan C, Lindstad T, Vaillancourt E, Gorgun CZ, Saatcioglu F, Hotamisligil GS.
 Coordinated regulation of nutrient and inflammatory responses by STAMP2 is essential for metabolic homeostasis.
 Cell 2007, 129:537-548.
 Abstract| PDF